 Maui is my place of zen, and I know it will continue to be the place where my family goes to unplug and celebrate our favorite moments.
 If you are going anytime soon, make sure you print out this list and take it with you.
 These are all can’t miss experiences.

-Thank you to Alaska Airlines for partnering with me on this post on what to do in Maui.
+Thank you to Alaska Airlines for partnering with me on this post on things to do in Maui.